Overview of Arizona laws that restrict cell phone use and texting and driving while operating a vehicle

 - Managing children or pets

-Arizona laws to prevent distracted driving
+Arizona distracted driving laws

 How does distracted driving impact liability in a car accident?